nephilimboy/XeniumNFV/README.md

 ## Feature

-1. Easy SDN Network Diagram Creator
+1. Arbitrary SDN Network topology Creator

-2. Creating custom VNF’s and Host’s
+2. Custom VNF and Host creation

-3. Add Unlimited Main Server

-4. Human resource management
+3. Autonomous NFV infrastructure and SDN network integration

+4. Dynamic scenario modification

+5. Event-driven orchestration

-5. Using SSH to Communicate between Main Servers
+6. Using SSH to Communicate between Main Servers

-6. Written in java So it can integrate with ODL
+7. Written in java to be easily integrated with ODL

-7. Can run on any server (Windows or linux) as master Node
+8. Can run on any server (Windows or linux) as master Node

-8. Powered by Spring Framework and Hibernate as ORM
+9. Powered by Spring Framework and Hibernate as ORM

-9. MySQL DB
+10. MySQL DB

-10. Angular 4.3 JS Framework
+11. Angular 4.3 JS Framework

 ## Before development Build Steps
 1. install java 1.8.xxx